jbikker/lighthouse2/README.md

 Lighthouse 2 is an R&D platform.
 It is however distributed with the Apache 2.0 license, which allows you to use the code in your own products.
 Experimental cores can be shared with the community in binary / closed form, and application development is separated from core development.

+What it is not

+The ray tracing infrastructure (with related scene management acceleration structure maintenance) should be close to optimal.
+The implemented estimators however (unidirectional path tracers without filtering and blue noise) are not, and neither is the shading model (Lambert + speculars).
+This may or may not change depending on the use cases encountered.
+This video shows what can be achieved with the platform: https://youtu.be/uEDTtu2ky3o .

 For more information on Lighthouse 2 please visit http://jacco.ompf2.com